c-grigsby/ask-chatbot/README.md

 ## Custom Knowledge Base

-- Include the data you wish to upload for a custom knowledge base for the LLM in the data directory
+- Include the data you wish to upload for a custom knowledge base for the LLM in the 'data' directory
-- Anticipates to load any .txt, .pdf, .csv, .docx, or .xlsx files in the directory
+- Anticipates to load any .txt, .pdf, .csv, .docx, or .xlsx files found in the directory
+- Data is persisted within a local ChromaDB vector store
-- Future work includes adding web scraping functionality
+- Future work includes web scraping

 ## Project Details